Kaohly Her: Public safety and policing

-After the murder of George Floyd, she wrote a bill for police arbitration reform, establishing a special roster of arbitrators to deal with cop cases and changing the process of arbitrator selection.
+After the murder of George Floyd, Her wrote a bill for police arbitration reform, establishing a special roster of arbitrators to deal with cop cases and changing the process of arbitrator selection.
 She has authored legislation to change the requirements for police disability claims, saying that "bad actors" were using the current system for personal gain.
 She supported legislation to provide incentives to train and hire new police officers, saying it would increase diversity within departments.

 Her has supported anti-hate crime legislation to address an increase in violence targeting the Asian-American community, and called for gun safety measures such as red flag and safe storage laws.
 Her authored legislation that would require gun owners to notify law enforcement within 48 hours of noticing their firearm is missing.
 She spoke in support of a House resolution to declare racism a public health emergency and form a select committee to address racism.